Procedural requirements for denying mutual recognition

 If a government agency in a Member State wishes to deny mutual recognition of a particular product, they must follow the procedure under the EU regulation on mutual recognition for the free movement of goods:

 - The government agency (e.g. the Netherlands Food and Consumer Safety Authority or the Human Environment and Transport Inspectorate) will inform the manufacturer or seller of the product in writing of a proposal to prohibit or withdraw a particular product or product type from trade.

 - They have 20 working days to respond to this proposal.
 During this period the product or product type may remain on the market.

 - The government agency will take a final decision within 20 working days after the expiry of the response period.
 In doing so, the government organisation will take their views into account.

-- lodge a formal objection or submit an appeal.
+- If they disagree with the government agency’s final decision, they can lodge a formal objection or submit an appeal.

 Product Contact Point (PCP)